-The hemp plant has been grown over the ages to obtain textile fibers to make ropes and fabrics.
+Over the ages, the hemp plant has been grown to obtain textile fibers for ropes and fabrics.
 The drunkenness and mental disorders that the men working with hemp fibers suffered are also well-known.
 In the 19th century, the active elements responsible for its stupefacient effect were discovered.
-These products are more concentrated in the variety indica (Indian hemp).
+These products are more concentrated in various indica (Indian hemp).

 - CONVENIENT WAY TO GET ESSENTIAL FATTY ACIDS: Hemp seed oil has a unique and impressive fatty acid profile that consists mainly of the omega-6 essential fatty acids, linoleic acid and gamma-linolenic acid (GLA), and the omega-3, alpha-linolenic acid.